Hamiltonian and double-bracket flow formulations of quantum measurements: Connection with double-bracket gradient flows

 In geometrical terms, DB flow equations can be formulated as gradient flows on the adjoint orbit of a Lie group~\cite{blochCompletelyIntegrableGradient1992, tam2004gradient, schulte-herbruggenGradientFlowsOptimization2010}.
 This connection was recently exploited in Refs.~\cite{gluzaDoublebracketQuantumAlgorithms2025, mcmahon2025equating} to frame imaginary-time evolutions~\cite{goldberg1967integration} as DB flows for ground state preparation, enabling coherent implementations on quantum hardware.
 In this context, DB flows provide the crucial theoretical bridge between the fundamentally non-unitary operation defined by the imaginary-time evolution and a circuit implementation in terms of unitary operations.

-In the broad sense, it is noteworthy that connections between DB gradient flows and quantum-mechanical treatments arise in the literature exclusively via imaginary-time evolution, rather than real-time quantum dynamics.
-Nonetheless, in Theorem~\ref{th:sme_strato} of the previous section, we make a precise connection between DB flows and the latter.
+More broadly, it is noteworthy that connections between DB gradient flows and quantum-mechanical evolutions are often encountered in the literature through imaginary-time evolution rather than through real-time quantum dynamics.
+Ref.~\cite{mittnenzweig2017entropic} shows that detailed-balance Lindblad generators admit an entropic gradient-flow formulation and can be represented through a lifted double-commutator structure.
+Our result is different in nature: in the Stratonovich picture, the double-bracket structure acts directly on the evolving state, with each such term expressed as a Riemannian gradient on the unitary orbit of $\rho_t$.
 Thus, it is not surprising that this connection can be taken a step further by framing the quantum Liouville equation~\cref{eq:sme_strato} in the language of gradient flows.
-For this, we write each DB quantity in~\cref{eq:sme_strato} as a Riemannian gradient on the unitary orbit of $\rho_t$.
+Building on Theorem~\ref{th:sme_strato}, we instead write each double-bracket term in~\cref{eq:sme_strato} as a Riemannian gradient on the unitary orbit of $\rho_t$.